Wednesday’s ‘General Hospital’ Spoilers: Brad Faces Questions, Shiloh Feels Confident, & Margaux Needles Sonny

 It may be that Shiloh thinks he and Sam can use her connection to Jason, and what he perceives is something of an obsession with his ex-wife on Jason’s part, to get information.
 Shiloh seemingly will stop at nothing to get Kristina back under his control, but it looks like he will be underestimating Jason and Sam as he moves forward.

 The next show will also have Sonny and Margaux butting heads once again.
 She’ll question whether he’s hiding something, and while it’s not known yet if this is about Kristina, it seems likely.
-Sonny knows that Margaux has started to develop in DOD now too and he certainly won’t trust her with any information that could put Kristina at risk.
+Sonny knows that Margaux has started to develop in DOD now, too, and he certainly won’t trust her with any information that could put Kristina at risk.

 Cameron's defense of Aiden has earned him a date with the principal.
 Can Franco get through to him? @LiptonWilliam